tsol/aos-wd/README.md

  - widget fields here?
  - load /store to github

+5. fetch/request montitor and stats

+7. Layout for snippet buttons ( programable or template or draggable ?)

+x.
+Get rid of constants - forms needed

 2. Substitute process ids with known names (even if with dots)
  - make active links to connect to process by Ctrl+click

-5. fetch/request montitor and stats

-7. Layout for snippet buttons ( programable or template or draggable ?)

 6. Manual BOT
  - faster state display
  - by buttons